Anglo-French War (1778–1783): Spain enters the war, 1779–1780

 In April 1779 France and Spain signed the Convention of Aranjuez, which laid out a summary of Bourbon War aims.
 Spain sought to recover Gibraltar and Minorca, Mobile and Pensacola in Florida, and to expel the British from Spanish Central America by ending their right to cut logwood in the Bay of Honduras and the coast of Campeche.
 France declared that her aims were to expel the British from the Newfoundland fishery, to end restrictions on French sovereignty over Dunkirk, to regain free trade in India, to recover Senegal and Dominica, and to restore the Treaty of Utrecht provisions relating to the Anglo-French commerce.

-Spain entered the war with one of the goals of recovering Gibraltar, which had been lost to England in 1704.
+Spain began the Anglo-Spanish War (1779–1783) with one of the goals of recovering Gibraltar, which had been lost to England in 1704.
 Its garrison included troops from Britain and the Electorate of Hanover.
 Spain formally began the siege in June 1779, the fourteenth and longest of Gibraltar, with the Spanish establishing a land blockade around the Rock of Gibraltar.
 The Spanish strategy combined a steady bombardment of Gibraltar from the land with seaborne attacks and attempts to cut off the supply lines to Morocco, planning to retake Gibraltar by blockading and starving out its garrison.
 The matching naval blockade was comparatively weak, and the British discovered that small fast ships could evade the blockaders, while slower and larger supply ships generally could not.
 By late 1779, however, supplies in Gibraltar had become seriously depleted, and its commander, General George Eliott, appealed to London for relief.

 A supply convoy was organised, and in late December 1779 a large fleet sailed from Britain under the command of Admiral Sir George Brydges Rodney.
 Although Rodney's ultimate orders were to command the West Indies fleet, he had secret instructions to first resupply Gibraltar and Minorca and on 4 January 1780 the fleet divided, with ships headed for the West Indies sailing westward.
 This left Rodney in command of nineteen ships of the line which were to accompany the supply ships to Gibraltar.

 The supply convoy sailed into Gibraltar on January 19, driving the smaller blockading fleet to retreat to the safety of Algeciras.
 Rodney arrived several days later, and the British garrison was heartened by the arrival of the supplies and the presence of Prince William Henry.
 Upon the return of the ships from Minorca, Rodney put to sea again on February 13, for the West Indies, the detachment from the Channel fleet accompanied him three days' sail on his way, and then parted for Britain with the prizes.
-On this return voyage it fell in with fifteen French supply vessels, convoyed by two sixty-fours, bound for the Ile de France, in the Indian Ocean, one of the ships of war, the Protée, and three of the storeships were taken.
+On this return voyage it fell in with fifteen French supply vessels, convoyed by two sixty-fours, bound for the Île-de-France, in the Indian Ocean, one of the ships of war, the Protée, and three of the storeships were taken.

 In North America, the Spanish governor of Louisiana, Bernardo de Gálvez, attacked the south part of the United States and took British garrisons by surprise.